CloudlyFog/BankSystem7/README.md

 **It's a beta version of library.
 Some exceptions can be weren't found.**

-### Updates in version 0.3.2-beta
+### Updates in version 0.3.3-betas
-- Added interest rate of credit.
-Now there is an interest rate of credit for closer similarity with real bank operations.
-- Changed class Credit to factory method for calculating repayment amount.
-- Updated logic of CreditRepository.cs for interest rate of credit.
-For this has been added some properties, for instance, LoanBalance handles remaining amount of loan that borrower have to repay.
+- Updated logic in calculating loan balance.
+Removed property LoanBalance from model of credit for its needlessness.
+Rewrote logic in methods TakeCredit&PayCredit.
 ****
 # Documentation